avaneev/biteopt/README.md

 On the other hand, using an overly large population size may also increase convergence time.

+3. The method currently uses "short-cuts" which can be considered as "tricks" which are non-universal.
+However, optimization of some functions benefits from them greatly, they increase optimization success of test suites by several percent.

 ## Users ##
 This library is used by: